-Cath has over 20 years’ experience working as an occupational therapist in a variety of settings.
-For 10 years Cath worked in a social care team, developing her assessment skills and clinical knowledge working with children with a wide variety of needs and their families.
+Cath has over 20 years’ experience working as an occupational therapist in a variety of settings, and has developed her assessment skills and clinical knowledge working with children and adults with a wide variety of needs.

-- Effective communication, interpersonal and organisational skills.
+- Effective communication, and interpersonal skills

 - Health, Education & Social Care teams